Content

 - Admission requirements: First academic degree in a relevant subject, professional experience, English language profiency.
 Detailed description of all admission requirements.

-- Certificate: CAS participants receive a KIT certificate and 10 ECTS points upon completion of the exam.
+- Certificate: KIT certificate and 10 ECTS points upon exam completion.

 Structure